Manal Naharam

-Manal Naharam is a 2015 Indian Tamil-language film written and produced by M.I.Vasanthkumar and directed by Shankar starring himself, Prajin, Gautham, Tejaswini Prakash, Varuna Shetty, Vinod Kumar (VK), Jaise Jose and Jijesh Menon.
+Manal Naharam is a 2015 Indian Tamil-language film written and produced by M.I.Vasanthkumar and directed by Shankar starring himself, Prajin, Gautham Krishna, Tejaswini Prakash, Varuna Shetty, Vinod Kumar (VK), Jaise Jose and Jijesh Menon.

-The film, a bilingual, was made in Malayalam as Sand City and was released on 2 January 2015.
+The film was dubbed in Malayalam as Sand City, which was released on 2 January 2015.
 Manal Naharam was released on 27 February 2015.

 Plot

 Manal Naharam explores the stories of young Indians who travel to Dubai for better jobs and futures, leaving behind their families.
 The movie deals with friendship and romance.

 Mansur (Prajin), a sales commission agent in Dubai is in love with Poornima (Tanishka), a waitress at a restaurant.
 Anand (Gautham), in search of a job, is loved by Nisha (Varuna Shetty), the daughter of business tycoon Ibrahim Rabbani (Shankar).
 James (Jaise Jose), the third person in the group, gets into trouble that complicates things for everyone.